TrevorThomp/JS-Data-Structures-and-Algorithms/code-challenges/quickSort/README.md

 Review the pseudocode below, then trace the algorithm by stepping through the process with the provided sample array.
 Document your explanation by creating a blog article that shows the step-by-step output after each iteration through some sort of visual.

 ## Approach & Efficiency
 The efficiency that was used in the pseudocode is 0(n).
-The approach is to loop through the array and compare the targeted index with the one before it.
-If it's less than the number than it will trade places and compare against the next number.
-This happens on both sides of the array and at the end it will concatenate the two sides together in a sorted fashion.
+The approach is to grab a pivot point in each index that will be used to compare the values as it recursively loops through the arrays.
+Once the array has been pushed into the two empty arrays, then they will be concatenated at the end and returned in a final new array that will have the sorted data.

  ## Link to Code
  * [Code Link](./quickSort.js)